pixelcollective/tiny-blocks/README.md

 ## Example Plugin structure

-The following structure conforms to the default values used by the registrations classes.
+The following structure conforms to the default values used by the registration classes.

 ```bash
 ├── block.php                # Registration filters